anniehedgpeth/anniehedgpeth.github.io/_drafts/sysadvent2019.md

 Today I can walk through a museum or go to the theatre and appreciate it and connect with it in a way that I don’t know would be possible without those years of study.
 Creativity is not a mathematical equation but a human pursuit.
 And because of that human pursuit, I’m a really well-rounded person who connects with people and sees deeper meaning and connections in things, largely in part because I hold artists like Caravaggio, Rembrandt, Jackson Pollock, Tom Stoppard, Baz Luhrmann, Ant Farm, and so many more in my heart and mind all the time!
 When I travel to see my client in Chicago, we have jubilant well-attended happy hours in honor of my travels because I genuinely care about people and humanity, and that draws people into connection with me that rarely exists in tech.
 I’m not just saying that to blow smoke, but it’s truly just what people have observed.
 I like that I'm able to bring something special like that to the table.
 It's fun for all involved.
 And don’t you want someone that thinks outside of the tech box and brings somehting unique?

-## What does your reaction to change say about you?
+## What does one's reaction to change say about them?

 When I was a kid and my dad drank away all of our rent and we had to skip town in the middle of the night, I experienced big changes frequently.
 We moved 13 times between the time of my birth and when I turned 11.
 Change was a part of my normal life, and there were several formative events that shaped me because of the things I determined in those moments.
 For example, one time in the mid-nineties we were driving down the highway in my dad’s 1972 Buick Skylark.
 It was primer gray with one gold fender on the driver's side.
 He saw his friend pull up beside us, so naturally he decided to race his buddy down the highway.
 My sisters and I, teenagers at the time, were in the backseat with no seatbelts because it was an old car and they didn’t work.
 Our clover-leaf exit was approaching, so my dad hit the brakes and we went spinning onto the elevated clover-leaf.
 I honestly thought we were about to die spinning off of the bridge.
 When we finally came to a stop and I attempted to scold my dad for his irresponsible and unreasonable behavior, he laughed it off and told me I was over-exaggerating.
 In that moment, I determined to put my future kids’ well-being and sense of safety above my own - always.
 I dealt daily with challenges that were largely beyond my control.
 I hated not having control, so I developed a strong enough sense of myself by understanding what I _could_ change.
 I resolved to have the better life that I desired and deserved.
 The challenges that I resented so much really helped me develop resilience, strength, and determination.